-It is common to feel some soreness post treatment as with many manual therapy techniques, however, once this soreness has subsided there should be an improvement in the initial symptoms.
+It is common to feel some soreness post-treatment as with many manual therapy techniques.
+However, once this soreness has subsided there should be an improvement in the initial symptoms.

 What can I do after the treatment?

-You may be advised to use heat over the area after Dry Needling to help alleviate post-treatment soreness.
-You may need to temporarily modify your exercises or activities for 1 or 2 days afterwards.
+In addition it is recommended to apply heat to the muscle post treatment.
+Heat helps to alleviate post-treatment soreness.
+You may need to temporarily modify your exercises or activities for 1 or 2 days afterward.
 Dry Needling is only one part of your treatment.
-Other therapy techniques will also be used, as appropriate, to gain the best results.
+Multiple therapy techniques can also be used to gain the best results.

-Which conditions can be treated with Dry Needling?
+Conditions treated with Dry Needling?

 - Arm pain (shoulder impingements, tennis or golfer’s elbow)

-o Buttock and leg pain (including sciatic pain)
+- Buttock and leg pain (including sciatic pain)

-o Hamstring strains
+- Hamstring strains

-o Knee pain
+- Knee pain

-o Calf tightness or cramps
+- Calf tightness or cramps